-If all the objectives have not been met, the iPad reads, "Are you sure you want to exit?
-All data will be lost?"
+If the student taps the Exit tab before indicating their transport decision, the iPad reads, "Are you sure you want to exit?
+All data will be lost."

 - If "No" is selected, the iPad will return to the tabbed content. - If "Yes" is selected, the iPad will let the student(s) exit and prompt them to complete an embedded 3-5 minute survey.